 7. Screen Recording Test

 Screen recording tests are a method of usability testing that records sessions of how users are using mobile devices to complete specific tasks instructed by a moderator.
-It clearly identifies the easiness and difficulties when users navigate a mobile app.
+It clearly identifies the ease and difficulties users experience when navigating a mobile app.
 With video and audio recording features, moderators can analyze user clicks, swipe movements, and opinions for more insights.

 8. Phone Interview

-Phone interview is one kind of remote testing.
-A moderator will record and verbally instruct a participant to complete tasks on their mobile devices and collect feedback.
-It’s a rather cost-effective way to sample users from different geographic locations.
-And it’s less expensive than conducting one-on-one personal interviews.
+A phone interview is one kind of remote testing.
+A moderator here records and verbally instructs a participant to complete tasks on their mobile devices and collect feedback.
+It’s a rather cost-effective way to sample users from different geographic locations, and it’s less expensive than conducting one-on-one personal interviews.
 This is most recommended if you want to collect a lot of data in a shorter period of time.
+However, to avoid any bias, there are some questions you shouldn't ask.

 9. Card Sorting

-Card sorting mobile usability testing is a testing method that helps developers understand whether the product design is intuitive and easy-to-use by nature.
-In the environment of app testing, it helps the moderator determine how to make app navigation more effective and intuitive.
+Card sorting mobile usability testing helps developers understand whether the product design is intuitive and easy to use by nature.
 Test participants are asked to sort virtual cards that represent various segments in the app’s navigation to make categorization easier to understand.

 10. 5 Second Test